tomulent/blankapp/README.md

-# The Hands That Feed Us
+# Blank App For PhoneGap